CosmosContracts/docs/validators/joining-mainnet.md

 ## Mainnet binary version

 The Juno Network has undergone several upgrades since the network inception on October 1st 2021.
-There was a hard fork after the network was attached with a smart contract vulnerability on April 5th 2022.
+There was a hard fork after the network was attaked with a smart contract vulnerability on July 28th 2022.

 The second is the current mainnet "Juno Phoenix 2" which raised Juno from the ashes on July 28th 2022.